 Despite having numerous benefits, it’s important to remember that there are some drawbacks to rubber fitness rolls.
 Unlike rubber tiles, professional installation is recommended to get a smooth finish with rubber rolls.
-As rolls are mainly used for a commercial or business setting, a professional installation is usually expected.
+Since rollers like commercial gym mats are mostly used for commercial or business purposes, professional installation is usually assumed.
 Both rolls and tiles can have a distinct odour when newly installed, but this will go away over time.

 Now that you have all the information you need to make the right choice, you can decide if rubber gym flooring tiles are better than flooring rolls for your facility.
 Create the perfect home gym or upgrade your commercial gym with the right surface.
 Although it’s easy to get carried away with picking the right workout equipment and machines, your floor is the piece of gym equipment you will use the most.
 By making your decision based on your, space, type of use, and goals, you will know whether rubber rolls or tiles are the best solution.

 If you’re still unsure whether to pick rolls or tiles, please contact us.
 One of our gym flooring experts will be able to provide you with all the information you need to find the best flooring for your project.